finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb.md

 - Repeat obstructive behavior such as vague or non-actionable feedback
 - Repeat abandonment of a stated commitment
 - Undermining the process, such as deliberately circumventing or disregarding documented norms

-## Process

-The process followed by the CMB to manage changes includes:

-1. **Proposal Submission**

-   - Proposed changes are submitted for CMB review by contributors or working groups within the CCC project.

-2. **Review Cycle**

-   - The CMB reviews the changes based on the established guidelines and feedback from relevant working groups such as the [Security WG], [Delivery WG], and others.

-3. **Approval or Request for Modifications**

-   - After review, the CMB either approves the proposed changes for the next release candidate or requests modifications and additional feedback from the contributor or associated working group.

-4. **Final Approval and Release**
-   - Upon receiving approval, the release manager compiles the final release package, and the CMB confirms the official release of the updated framework.

 [Security WG]: ../working-groups/security/charter.md
 [Delivery WG]: ../working-groups/delivery/charter.md